mazin-abdelghany/coursera-machine-learning/README.md

 This repo serves as a set of notes that I have taken while completing the Machine Learning Coursera course by Andrew Ng.
 There is a markdown file for each week of the course with notes on the content, best practices, common pitfalls, and any other musings on that week's material.
 I completed the coding assignments on Ubuntu Desktop using a `miniconda` environment that contained `Octave`.
 Coding assigments are&mdash;of course&mdash;**not** uploaded to maintain academic integrity.

-I have included two other files here in this repo:
+I have also included two other files in this repo:
 1. Derivation of normal equation and regularized linear regression.pdf
+2. Implementation of logistic regression in R
-2. log_reg.Rmd
+&nbsp;&nbsp;&nbsp;&nbsp;a. log_reg.Rmd

-Document 1 is a derivation
+&nbsp;&nbsp;&nbsp;&nbsp;b.
+AbdelghanyMazin_log_reg_function_R.pdf

+**Document 1** has two sections.
+The first is a derivation in LaTeX of the normal equation.
+The second shows that regularized linear regression can be interpreted as linear regression with a Bayesian prior normal distribution over the betas.
+Please note that theta in the markdown notes corresponds to beta in the included derivations.

+**Document 2a** is an implementation of logistic regression in R using RMarkdown. **Document 2b** is the output of this RMarkdown file in pdf format.

 For reference, below are the 11 weeks of the course, their corresponding content, and the associated `Octave` coding assignment.